 top of page

-Old Bailey, Smithfield, Holborn, and the Inns of Court - 4 km Route
+Old Bailey, Smithfield, Holborn, and the Inns of Court - Running and Walking Route (4 km)

 • Writer: Philip Carey